Lavanya-k-devops/hello-world-java-devops/README.md

-# My First Spring Boot DevOps Project
+HELLO_WORLD Project - VirtualBox Ubuntu Server

 This is a simple **Hello World** application built using **Spring Boot** and deployed using **DevOps tools**.
 The project includes continuous integration and continuous deployment (CI/CD) pipelines, monitoring, logging, and infrastructure automation with **Jenkins**, **Docker**, **Kubernetes**, **Prometheus**, **Grafana**, **ELK**, and **Ansible**.